 Science GPA of 3.0 or higher is strongly preferred.

 GRE scores, combined Verbal and Quantitative score of 300 strongly preferred.

 - PALS (Pediatric Advanced Life Support)

-- CCRN (Critical Care Registered Nurse) is encouraged for 1st time applicants and required for reapplication
+- CCRN (Critical Care Registered Nurse) required

 CRNA Educational Requirements